Ensuring Strong Connections for Teens

 The Roots of Connection Within Families

-We loved our children from the moment they were born.
-And, our presence in their lives forms the root of their security.
+Our loving presence in our children’s lives forms the root of their security.
 However, it is more than our physical presence that offers them security.
 It is how we see them.

 Seeing Our Children as They Deserve To be Seen